hapifhir/hapi-fhir-jpaserver-starter/README.md

 - `hapi.fhir.subscription.websocket_enabled` - Enables websocket subscriptions.
 With this enabled, your server will accept incoming websocket connections on the following URL (this example uses the default context path and port, you may need to tweak depending on your deployment environment): [ws://localhost:8080/websocket](ws://localhost:8080/websocket)

-## Enabling CQL
+## Enabling Clinical Reasoning

-Set `hapi.fhir.cql_enabled=true` in the [application.yaml](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/application.yaml) file to enable [Clinical Quality Language](https://cql.hl7.org/) on this server.
+Set `hapi.fhir.cr_enabled=true` in the [application.yaml](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/application.yaml) file to enable [Clinical Quality Language](https://cql.hl7.org/) on this server.

 ## Enabling MDM (EMPI)